The 18 Best Pipedrive Alternatives for Your Business in 2026

 Pros and cons

-✓ 360° contact viewing system with timeline-based tracking
+✓ 360° contact timeline with channel-level tracking

 ✓ Social media integration for multi-channel engagement

-✓ Chrome extension for quick lead prospecting
+✓ Chrome extension for quick prospecting

 ✓ Built-in appointment scheduling functionality

-✗ Complicated interface with steep learning curve
+✗ Complicated interface with a steep learning curve

-✗ Limited customization options for complex businesses
+✗ Limited customization for complex business needs

 ✗ Long support response times compared to competitors